Rollins Pass vs. Corona Pass

 This recurring debate—Rollins Pass vs. Corona Pass—has persisted for generations, resurfacing in hiking guides, tourism brochures, and even some Forest Service materials.
 Today, Grand County signage and trail maps often use “Corona Pass” almost exclusively, despite its weak historical grounding.
 As area author and former Rollins Pass railroader Frederick Bauer once wrote, “[Rollins Pass is] incorrectly called Corona Pass by neophytes and some locals.”

 The confusion extends beyond maps and guidebooks.
 Media coverage has often treated Rollins Pass and Corona Pass as separate places.
-As 9News reported after the September 2020 derecho that flattened tens of thousands of trees across Grand County, “the Monarch Lake Trail, the Idlewild Trail System, Rollins Pass and Corona Pass all got hit hard, with trees piled 15 feet deep.”
+In their published article, 9News reported the September 2020 derecho flattened tens of thousands of trees across Grand County, “the Monarch Lake Trail, the Idlewild Trail System, Rollins Pass and Corona Pass all got hit hard, with trees piled 15 feet deep.”
 In reality, the report listed the same corridor twice.
 That duplication blurs understanding, inflates impact statements, and creates the illusion of two mountain routes where only one exists.

 THE OFFICIAL RECORD